Table of Content +

 Also check RBI SO Notification for Grade A and B Specialist Officers

-Indian candidates between 21 and 30 years of age who hold a graduation degree are eligible to apply for the RBI Grade B officer posts.
-The eligibility criteria include age limit, educational qualifications, and nationality.
-Interested candidates must go through the RBI Grade B eligibility details carefully before applying, as this will help minimize the chances of application rejection.
+The RBI Grade B notification PDF includes the eligibility criteria details such as age limit, educational qualifications, and nationality.
+Indian candidates aged between 21 and 30 years who hold a graduation degree are eligible to apply.
+It is important for interested candidates to carefully review the RBI Grade B eligibility criteria before applying, as this helps reduce the chances of application rejection.

 |---|